Marionettes of the Democratic Party

 They either looked like a deer in the headlights or tried to divert the topic or said yes.

+And that really soured them.
 So it was a double whammy.

-People, if you're a suburban woman and you're going to the grocery store and you're telling your husband or you're telling your children or you're telling yourself, and I'm not being sexist, but it seems like women have more economic sense about the household budget and they know stuff that men don't, the minutia of income and expense.
+People, if you're a suburban woman and you're going to the grocery store and you're telling your husband or you're telling your children or you're telling yourself, And I'm not being sexist, but it seems like women have more economic sense about the household budget and they know stuff that men don't, the minutia of income and expense.

 So they are very sensitive to inflation.